Skip to content

 highcut float

-Upper frequency bound (Hz) for butterworth bandpass filter, required if filter_method='butter'
+Upper frequency bound (Hz) for butterworth filter.
+Required if filter_method='butter'.

 None